ibbatta/readme-generator/README.md

 ## **Credits**

-- [User name]() (why I say thanks)
+- [Pietro Siccardi](https://github.com/psiccardi) (for docker and template development)

 ---

 ### **Troubleshootings**

-This is just a personal project created for study / demonstration purpose only, it may or may not be a good fit for your project(s).
+This is just a personal project created for study / demonstration purpose and to simplify my working life, it may or may not be a good fit for your project(s).

 ---